Naylor, arr. Warwick: How shall I sing that majesty (Coe Fen)

 Delivery notes

-Your order will normally be processed within 48 hours (excluding weekends and holidays).
+Orders for printed copies (where available) will normally be processed within 48 hours (excluding weekends and holidays).

 Please note that in accordance with our environmental policy, we try to use suitable re-used packaging wherever possible.
-If we are able to do this we will make a donation to a charity on your behalf.

 Privacy policy

-Special arrangements for sublicensing
+Special arrangements for sublicensing & recording

-To enable us to receive the appropriate royalties from further use of this work, please ensure that you make clear in any negotiations with OUP that it is this arrangement that you wish to use, quoting "Naylor, arr.
+Please make clear in any negotiations with OUP that it is this arrangement that you wish to use, quoting "Naylor, arr.
 Warwick: Coe Fen, published 2006, The Art of Music".

 The text